Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

     python setup.py bdist_wheel -- -- -j8

-This is passing the flag `-j8` to the underlying build system (which in this case is `Automake`_) telling it that we want to build in parallel using 8 processes.
+This is passing the flag `-j8` to the underlying build system (which in this case is `Automake`_) telling it that you want to build in parallel using 8 processes.

 .. _Automake: https://www.gnu.org/software/automake/